-Our risk capacity is the maximum level of risk EFG International can assume, given its current capabilities and resources, before breaching constraints determined by regulatory capital and liquidity requirements, or otherwise failing to meet the expectations of regulators and law enforcement agencies and our rating ambition.
+The risk capacity is the maximum level of risk EFG International can assume, given its current capabilities and resources, before breaching EFG International's strategic targets and risk appetite, constraints determined by regulatory capital and liquidity requirements, or otherwise failing to meet the expectations of regulators and law enforcement agencies and our rating ambition.
 Risk capacity defines an outer boundary within which EFGI must operate.

-Risk appetite and risk capacity are aligned through the annual budget/planning process.
+Risk appetite and risk capacity are aligned through the annual budget and planning process.
 EFG International holds appropriate capital and liquidity buffers to accommodate circumstances where exposures extend beyond EFG International's risk appetite.
 This protects EFG International from the financial and/or reputational consequences that might be associated with a breach of its risk capacity or rating ambition.